 1. Very likely 2.
 Fairly likely 3.
 Neither likely nor unlikely 4.
 Fairly unlikely 5.
+Very unlikely

-Very unlikely importance of how individuals think fiscal resources can be adjusted in response to debt levels, individuals' perception of the probability of a debt crisis is a more relevant measure of stretched public finances than, for example, levels of deficits or interest rates.
+We think that default risk as measured by Question 5 is a good proxy for stretched public finances.
+Indeed, a debt crisis is a consequence of a government's inability to raise more fiscal resources through both surpluses and the bubble term.
+Because our analysis points to the importance of how individuals think fiscal resources can be adjusted in response to debt levels, individuals' perceptions of the probability of a debt crisis is a more relevant measure of stretched public finances than, for example, levels of deficits or interest rates.
 A default is often viewed as a substitute for inflation, since both can erode the nominal value of public debt and hence relax the government's budget constraint.
 However, inflation and default risks are positively correlated because they can be caused by the same thing: stretched public finance.
-Indeed, default and inflation usually occur together, and both are associated with situations in which public finances are stretched (see Reinhart and Rogoff, 2011).14
+Indeed, default and inflation usually occur together, and both are associated with situations in which public finances are stretched (see Reinhart and Rogoff, 2011).
+In addition, defaults are usually only partial and some inflation may still be needed to adjust the real value of its debt.
+Galli (2020) finds such a positive correlation between default risk and inflation risk in financial derivatives data and he also shows that they are both correlated with realized inflation.
+Importantly, these findings are obtained for countries issuing nominal debt, for which domestic inflation should reduce the real value of debt.